wbcolon/xPlay/README.md

 you click on *none*.
 If a selector is double-clicked then all selected artists with their albums are queue.
 A double-click on *none* will queue the entire music library.
 The artist selector *random* will randomize the list of artists.
 A double-click on *random* will randomize the artist list again and not add any tracks to the queue.
+The *Sorting Latest* checkbox will sort the artists and albums according to the timestamp they were last modified.
+The tracks ordering is not affected by this option.
+The checkbox is cleared whenever the *random* selector is chosen.

 ##### Album Selector